 The Master of Science in Nurse Anesthesia (MSNA) program is designed for Registered Nurses who have earned a bachelor's degree and seek to take the next step in their careers and become Certified Registered Nurse Anesthetist (CRNA).
 To become a CRNA, students are required to earn a minimum of a master's degree from a program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), and after graduation, must pass the National Certification Exam (NCE) administered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
 The MS in Nurse Anesthesia program at Keiser University is accredited by COA and consists of a 72-credit hour, 28-month program divided into two stages: the Didactic Stage, which is the first 12 months of the program, provides the foundation in Nurse Anesthesia prior to students entering the Clinical Stage of the program, which lasts the final 16 months.
-Graduates of this program who become Certified Registered Nurse Anesthesia Practice degree completion program.
+Graduates of this program who become Certified Registered Nurse Anesthetists are eligible to continue their education in the Post-Master's Doctor of Nurse Anesthesia Practice degree completion program.